The Predator State: Background

 Galbraith was teaching economics at the University of Texas at Austin at the time of the book's creation.
 His previous book as author was Created Unequal: The Crisis in American Pay, published in 1998.
 In April 2006 the author visited his father, John Kenneth Galbraith, who had had a decorated career as an economist, public official and ambassador.
 In this final meeting before his death, the elder Galbraith suggested that James write a book about "corporate predation".

-The book was written in the aftermath of Hurricane Katrina's devastation of New Orleans, but before the 2008 financial crash.
+The book was written in the aftermath of Hurricane Katrina's devastation of New Orleans, but before the 2008 financial crisis.
 Galbraith related both events to the ideas described in the book.
 For him, the Katrina disaster was a defining failure of the political system, since a political hostility to the public sector had inspired the degradation (or selling off) of publicly owned emergency services.
 Writing a preface for the paperback edition, which came out after the 2008 crash, Galbraith blamed the ongoing crisis on deregulation which, in the name of free markets, had left the financial predators to police themselves.